Hritikraj8804/KodeKloud_Engineer/Linux_1/19_Selinux_Installation.md

 Run the following command to update the package manager and ensure you have the latest package information: `sudo yum update`

 Install the required SELinux packages by running the following command: `sudo yum install selinux-policy selinux-policy-targeted`

+To disable SELinux permanently, you need to modify the SELinux configuration file: `sudo vi /etc/selinux/config`